-Online Learning Skills: Thinking Skills, Research Skills Challenge: The Coin Bride You will need: coins a chopstick Instructions: Gather some coins and use them to build a bridge.
-The chopstick should be able to pass under your bridge without touching the coins!
-How tall, wide and strong can you mak
+Online Learning Skills: Thinking Skills, Research Skills Challenge: The Coin Bride You will need: coins a straw Instructions: Gather some coins and use them to build a bridge.
+The straw should be able to pass under your bridge without touching the coins!
+How tall, wide and strong can you make your b

 Tyson created a picture of his grandfather using ‘shapes’ (loose parts).
 Teacher “What shapes do you see?”
 The children began to name the shapes they saw.
 Circles, squares, half circles, which looked like the moon.
 Felix pointed to the lines, there were red, orange and blue.

 Over the last few weeks, the students have been developing and strengthening their writing by planning, drafting, revising, editing, and finally publishing a piece of writing.
 They began by focusing on a topic and asking questions that could be researched.
 We know that brainstorming allows us to mak

 The children have been busy at the garden plot, planting seeds and creating signs.
 They have been watering the plants each day and were very excited to see some of the seeds beginning to sprout.
 A group of children were preparing to create journals to record the growth of the plants.
 Today we learne

 Online Learning Focus: Communication Skills, Research Skills Leming drew a picture of a ‘snail shell‘ on his salt tray.
 Can you see the swirls in the salt?
 Do you notice how they get bigger as they they move outwards?
 Leming knows that he can draw his own pictures using lines and shapes.

 Online Learning Focus: Communication Skills (Literacy, Unit of Inquiry) We have been exploring how ‘We can express ourselves through the Arts’.
 Read the story ‘Not a Box’ by Antoinette Porter.
 If you have access to the internet, you can also watch the animated version here: I